pawndev/grout/README.md

 Use the left and right buttons to cycle through options for Protocol.
 For the text fields (Hostname, Username, Password), pressing A will open an on-screen keyboard.

-When you're ready, press Start to log in.
+Press Start to log in.
 If your credentials are correct and Grout can reach your server, you'll move to the next step.
 If something goes wrong, you'll get a message telling you what happened, and you can try again.

 ---